Shalitha-J/React_Calculator/README.md

 # React_Calculator

-this project uses only react to make
+this project uses only react and reactbootstrap to make